Research

 Which IT Outsourcing Engagement Model Fits You Best

-Here we’ll talk about the most common IT outsourcing engagement models: dedicated team, time and material, and fixed price.
-Our project manager Kate Martyn shared her experience of working with these models and answered a few additional questions.
+Here we’ll talk about the most common IT outsourcing engagement models: dedicated team, time and material, and fixed price furthermore with partnership arrangements and co-development.
+Our project manager Kateryna Martyn shared her experience of working with these models and answered a few additional questions.

 Alyona Petrukhina